ThermoPilot/ThermoPilot/CONTRIBUTING.md

 # Contributing to ThermoPilot

-Thank you for your interest in contributing to ThermoPilot!
+Thank you for your interest in contributing to ThermoPilot.
 This project welcomes respectful collaboration, ideas, and improvements from users of all experience levels.

-ThermoPilot is built at the intersection of thermal engineering, Windows performance tuning, and system behavior analysis.
+ThermoPilot sits at the intersection of thermal engineering, Windows performance tuning, and system behavior analysis.
 Contributions that support clarity, safety, and reliability are especially appreciated.

 ---